Skip to main content

 Following these tips may not only avoid credit card interest, but they could also help your overall credit health:

-- Pay your balances on time: Avoid carrying a balance on your credit card if possible.
+• Pay your balances on time: If possible, it can be helpful to avoid carrying a balance on your credit card.
 When your statement is issued, you'll have a statement balance and a minimum amount due.
 If you pay the statement balance on time, there should not be a balance to charge interest on.
+Residual interest may accrue if a balance is not paid in full one month and then paid the next month.

-- Establish and stick to a budget: Creating your budget should highlight what you can spend based on your income, bills and debt.
-That spending limit is important to follow.
-When you aren't spending more than you can afford to, it's reasonable to pay your credit card statement balance each month and avoid or reduce interest charges.
+• Establish and stick to a budget: Creating your budget should highlight what you have available to spend based on your income, bills and debt.
+When you aren't spending more than you can afford to, it may feel more reasonable to pay your credit card statement balance each month.

 How to get a lower interest rate on a credit card